 2) Finger command with option -l

-The phrase “(messages off)'' mean that user ‘harry’ don’t have write permission to ‘root’ on the devices pts/4 and pts/7.
-One entry per user is displayed with the –l option; if a user is logged on multiple times, terminal information is repeated once per login.
+The phrase “(messages off)'' means that user ‘harry’ doesn’t have write permission to ‘root’ on the devices pts/4 and pts/7.
+If a user is logged on multiple times, terminal information is repeated once per login.

 3) Finger command with option -p

 -p is completely same with option

 -l, except it doesn’t include '.plan', '.project' and '.pgpkey' files of users in returned result.

 -m option finger command will prevent matching of user names in the returned result.
 All name matching performed by finger is case insensitive.